 The first thing is deciding the components you want cooled.
 Components you can watercool are as follows: CPU, GPU, Northbridge, RAM and the Voltage Regulation Modules, or VRMs.
 For the case of this tutorial, I will only be cooling the CPU, as that is what most first time users should start with.

 The next step is to find a radiator.
-For those of you who have 240MM or 360MM fan blowholes on you're cases, one radiator will suffice for CPU cooling.
+For those of you who have 240MM or 360MM fan blowholes on your cases, one radiator will suffice for CPU cooling.
 If you have only 120MM fan holes, you will need 2 radiators if your CPU has a ~120W TDP or more.
 Copper core radiators are the best, but are also the most expensive.
 Radiators come in black and white usually.
 I decided I wanted a 360MM radiator and mounted it outside my case by drilling holes through the top.

 Now you need a reservoir and pump.
 The reason I grouped these two together is that there are many ways to combine the two.
 There are pump reservoir combos, where the pump is built in or mounted to the reservoir, separate pumps and reservoirs and radiators with integrated pump and reservoir.
 Generally speaking, when it comes to reservoirs with pumps mounted on them, the D5 or dual D5s are the best.
 They produce the least vibration against your hard drive rack, lowering overall noise levels substantially.
 With separate pumps and reservoirs, any pump will work, but the D5s and DDC pumps like the MCP35X are some of the better ones.
 I went with an on-radiator res and pump for this tutorial.

 Then, once your order arrives, follow the assembly instructions given.
-As a comparison, my FX8350 with the components I purchased in this tutorial idles at 9C socket.